Transpolar Sea Route

 The Transpolar Sea Route (TSR) is a future Arctic shipping route running from the Atlantic Ocean to the Pacific Ocean across the center of the Arctic Ocean.

 The route is also sometimes called Trans-Arctic Route.
 In contrast to the Northeast Passage (including the Northern Sea Route) and the Northwest Passage it largely avoids the territorial waters of Arctic states and lies in international high seas.
 The route is currently only navigable by heavy icebreakers.
-However, due to the increasing decline of Arctic sea ice extent, the route is slated to emerge as the predominant Arctic shipping route by 2030.
+However, due to the increasing decline of Arctic sea ice extent, the route is expected to become more viable in the future.

 The TSR is about 2100 nmi long and offers significant distance savings between Europe and Asia.
 It is the shortest of the Arctic shipping routes.
 In contrast to the Northern Sea Route and the Northwest Passage, which are both coastal routes, the TSR is a mid-ocean route and passes close to the North Pole.
 Due to high seasonal variability of ice conditions throughout the entire Arctic basin, the TSR will not exist as one fixed shipping lane, but will follow a number of navigational routes.